techierushi/ML-Project---Used-Cars-Prediction/README.md

-# ML Project Used Cars Price Prediction
+# Used Cars Price Prediction

 This project predicts the prices for used cars.